Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: This script writes into the file ls_cwd_content the result of the command ls -la
 9-duplicate_last_line: This script duplicates the last line of the file iacta
 10-no_more_js: This script deletes all .js files in the current folder and its subdirectories
+11-directories: This script counts the number of directories and their subdirectories in the cuurent working directory